Zendro-dev/Zendro-dev.github.io/quickstart.md

 In development mode there is no reverse proxy to map the docker-services.
 Instead this is done by exposing the ports.

 **Note**: We recommend to use Linux system for development mode.

+*If you are having problems starting zendro in development mode due to "mandatory OAuth2 variables are not being set" error in SPA or GraphiQL, please run `zendro dockerize -d -v` to stop the services and then `zendro dockerize -u` to start services again.
+This happens because graphql-server should write the OAuth2 variables in .env files before SPA and GraphiQL load, but SPA and GraphiQL are loading faster than graphql-server.*

 #### Production mode
 Execute this command to start Zendro in production mode.